kcz358/GNN_train_test_pipeline/README.md

         --tf_log=./tf_log \
 ```

-This would start to train the GAT model using the Planetoid dataset
+This would start to train the ClusterGCN model with 10 graph clusters using the Planetoid dataset.
+For other algorithm or if you don't want to perform clustering, simply set the num_parts into 1